TheFutureGadgetsLab/PettingZoo/README.md

 Evolution, Neural Networks, Stuff.

 ## Installation and Requirements
-SFML must be installed to build, however, SFML is only required to watch a chromosome play.
+SFML and OpenMP must be installed to build, however, SFML is only required to watch a chromosome play.
+Not really sure why you would want to train and not watch though.

 Here are some sample build instructions:

 ```